-The departure of the UK from the EU is now complete and impact on the business, whose current operations are principally in the US, has been negligible.
-Any further changes in international trade, tariff and import/export regulations as a result of Brexit or otherwise may impose unexpected duty costs or other non-tariff barriers on the Group.
+The departure of the UK from the EU is now complete and its impact on the business, whose current operations are principally in the US, has been negligible.
+Any further changes in international trade, tariff and import/export regulations may impose unexpected duty costs or other non-tariff barriers on the Group.
 The Company is monitoring matters and will seek advice, where necessary, as to how to mitigate the risks arising.
-The Company has not experienced and does not anticipate that there will be any impact, including on its personnel or supply chain, as a result of the ongoing war in Ukraine save for a general increase in inflation such as of the cost of energy.
+The Company has not experienced and does not anticipate that there will be any impact, including on its personnel or supply chain, as a result of the on-going war in Ukraine or the situation in the Middle East save for a general increase in inflation such as of the cost of energy.

-Approved by the Board on 27 April 2023
+Approved by the Board on 24 April 2024